Contact: Karen Schucan Bird

 How are we involving stakeholders in the project?

 To ensure relevance and actionable outputs, an advisory group will established to guide the project.
-The advisory group will meet three times over the course of the project to inform the framing of the project (e.g. refine conceptual framework, define outcomes), identify priorities for in-depth analysis, shape conclusions and key messaging.
+The advisory group will meet three times over the course of the project to inform the framing of the project (for example, refine conceptual framework, define outcomes), identify priorities for in-depth analysis, shape conclusions and key messaging.